RblSb/SyncTube/README.md

 - Run `node build/server.js`
 - Open showed "Local" link for yourself and send "Global" link to friends

+### Setup (Docker)
+- As alternative, you can install Docker and run:
+- `docker build -t synctube .`
+- `docker run --rm -it -p 4200:4200 -v ${PWD}/user:/usr/src/app/user synctube`
+- (Docker container hides real local/global ips, so you need to checkout it manually)

 ### Configuration
 It's just works, but you can also check [user/ folder](/user/README.md) for server settings and additional customization.